-This is the new home of the Central Pennsylvania Chapter of the Construction Specifications Institute.
+This is the home of the Central Pennsylvania Chapter of the Construction Specifications Institute.
 Please come on in and look around.
-We'd love to see you at a meeting!
+We'd love to see you at a meeting or other Chapter event!

 The Construction Specifications Institute (CSI) is a nation-wide nonprofit technical organization dedicated to the advancement of construction technology through communication, education, research, and service.
 Founded in 1948, CSI provides a forum for architects, engineers, specification writers, contractors, suppliers, and others in the industry.

 Want to know more about the value of CSI?
 View this 2-1/2 minute video, https://honceoui.wistia.com/medias/7qinole0rg, produced by our CSI Northeast Region neighbors.

 STACKING THE DECK WITH MODULAR CONSTRUCTION

 Senior Project Manager, Architecture, Gannett Fleming, Inc.